Postage stamps and postal history of the Niger Coast Protectorate

 This is a survey of the postage stamps and postal history of the Niger Coast Protectorate.

-The Niger Coast Protectorate was a British protectorate in the Oil Rivers area of present-day Nigeria, originally established as the Oil Rivers Protectorate in 1891 and confirmed at the Berlin Conference the following year, renamed on 12 May 1893, and merged with the chartered territories of the Royal Niger Company on 1 January 1900 to form the Southern Nigeria Protectorate.
+The Niger Coast Protectorate was a British protectorate in the Oil Rivers area of present-day Nigeria.
+It was originally established as the Oil Rivers Protectorate in 1884 and confirmed at the Berlin Conference the following year.
+It was renamed the Niger Coast Protectorate on 12 May 1893, and merged with the chartered territories of the Royal Niger Company on 1 January 1900 to form the Southern Nigeria Protectorate.

 Oil Rivers Protectorate

 The main post office was established at Old Calabar in November 1891; sub-offices existed at Benin, Bonny, Brass, Opobo, and Warri.
 Initially the postage stamps of Britain were used; in July 1892 they were overprinted with "BRITISH / PROTECTORATE / OIL / RIVERS".
 A pressing need for halfpenny values in mid-1893 resulted in a variety of surcharges on 2d and 21/2d stamps.
 While most simply read "HALF / PENNY", with a horizontal bar to obliterate the old value, some were overprinted "1/2 d" twice, with the intent that they be bisected diagonally to produce two 1/2d stamps.